PhD Students

 Welcome

-Find out more about our research by visiting our pages dedicated to publications or lab members' current research interests.
-Of note, our lab has been featured, at its dawn in 2019, in a French-speaking (with available English captions) video documentary aiming at broadcasting our research activities.
-Don't hesitate to watch the video to find out more about us!
+To learn more about our research, please visit our pages dedicated to our publications and the current research interests of our lab members.
+Notably, at its dawn in 2019, our lab was featured in a video documentary [click here to access the video] aimed at showcasing our research activities; it is available in French with English captions.
+We encourage you to watch the video to discover more about us!